Last updated on June 14th, 2025 at 06:41 am

 Pros and Cons

-Pros: broad applicability in government and non-profits, and opportunities for leadership roles.
+Pros: broad applicability in government and nonprofits, as well as opportunities for leadership roles.

 Cons: May require an understanding of complex bureaucracies and political environments.